5 Things HR Must Do with PR When There’s A #MeToo Crisis

 Why Should Attend

-Business owners, executive management, human resources, and marketing executives should make time to arm themselves with proven tips and tactics in combatting what continues to be an avalanche of #MeToo accusations.
+Business owners, executive management, human resources, and marketing executives should make time to arm themselves with proven tips and tactics in combating what continues to be an avalanche of #MeToo accusations.
 It’s not a question of “if”, but “when,” for every company out there.
 Even if you have a policy and conduct harassment training, then you’re not in the clear.
 Current prevention standards are way under par, which is how we got here.
 So even if you’re taking the steps your attorney told you to take, you’re not actually preventing harassment or bullying.
 Truly, people are people and they will make bad jokes, jump on the bandwagon when poking fun at the newbie, or become too friendly at happy hour.

 When a complaint is made most companies rely on HR to resolve it satisfactorily.
 But the complainant can discuss their side of the story on social media, and if they are not satisfied with the results of an investigation or HR’s actions (or perceived lack thereof) they will surely shout their story from the rooftops.